Oppo F19 Could Feature 10x Hybrid Optical Zoom Tech, Reports Suggest

-Oppo is reportedly developing a new hybrid optical zoom technology that will enable smartphones to capture photos with up to 10x zoom.
-The company's next-generation flagship F19 and F19 Pro could be the first phones to use it.
+Oppo is in the news thanks to rumours about a new type of camera tech it's said to be bringing to its smartphones.
+The Chinese company is reportedly developing a new hybrid optical zoom technology that will enable smartphones to capture photos with up to 10x zoom, and it is rumoured that Oppo's next-generation flagships - the F19 and F19 Pro - could be the first phones to use it.
 This news comes on the heels of online reports suggesting that Huawei is working on a similar technology in its rumoured P30 Pro smartphone, which is expected in early-2019.
 However, none of the two will be able to lay claim to be the first to offer 10x optical zoom in a smartphone as the feat has already been achieved by Samsung back in 2014 with its Galaxy K Zoom smartphone.
 The phone used a retractable lens to offer the optical zoom support.

 According to prominent tipster Ice Universe, Oppo could showcase the technology as early as the next month's CES trade fair or the Mobile World Congress, which is scheduled for late-February, 2019.